SFU-CMPT-201/a1-pub/README.md

   one of the shortcut keys allows you to jump to a different option. `s` is for jumping forward and `S` is for jumping backward.

 For our VM, we do not allow you to install any more plugins.
-We have actually configured our VM in a way that prevents you from installing other plugins.
 This is first for learning purposes but also because installing too many plugins slows down the performance of Neovim.
 Many Vim/Neovim users prefer installing a minimal number of plugins that they consider essential and use the native features of Vim/Neovim for the most part.